 I just made a simple cheese pizza here, but this can be topped with whatever you like.
 Enjoy!Print

-An easy, gluten-free pizza crust to enjoy whether you are gluten free or just want to enjoy a pizza without that heavy feeling afterwards.
+This quinoa crust pizza is easy and gluten-free!
+Whether you are gluten free or just want to enjoy a pizza without that heavy feeling afterwards, this pizza hits the spot.
 This crust is thin, crispy and sturdy enough to hold your favorite toppings!

 for the crust